mojomojo1/bootkon/docs/labs/5_dataplex.md

 3. Display Name: `bootkon-dquality-fraud-prediction` for example
 4. Optionally add a description.
 For example, "data quality scans for fraud detection predictions"
 5. Leave the “browse with dataplex lakes” option turned off
-6. Click on browse to filter on the data_prediction BigQuery table.(Dataset: bootkon_raw_zone).
+6. Click browse to filter on the data_prediction BigQuery table.(Dataset: bootkon_raw_zone).
 *IMAGE*
 7. Select data_prediction bigquery table
 8. Choose “entire data” as scope of the data profiling job